fleetdm/fleet/handbook/security.md

 * Guest accounts are not available.

 #### iCloud
-We do not apply ultra restrictive [Data Loss Prevention](https://en.wikipedia.org/wiki/Data_loss_prevention_software) style policies to our workstations.
-A computer that is used for day to day work, with full access to the Internet can never be protected from voluntary malicious actors willing to upload data.
-Instead, we focus on ensuring the most critical data never reaches our laptops, so it can remain secure, while our laptops can remain productive.
+We do not apply ultra restrictive Data Loss Prevention style policies to our devices.
+Instead, by using different web-based tools we have, we ensure that the most critical company data is not stored on our laptops, so it can remain secure, while our laptops can remain productive.

 | #       | Setting                                                   |